 In order to reach base camp you will need to secure two extra permits in addition to your Tibet Travel Permit.
 To go any further you will need a mountaineering license and a professional guide.
 With WildChina, you will embark on a 4-5 hour hike from Base Camp and pitch up your tent at an area less frequented by tourists.
 Here you can skirt around alpine lakes and huge glaciers while trekking from Kartha Valley to Everest Base Camp over the course of ten days.

 Everest Base Camp – Photo by emifaulk via Flickr

 Where & When You Don’t Need A Permit:

 The Tibetan culture, architecture, language, food and people are much further reaching than a designated zone.
-Neighboring towns and villages reflect the Tibetan lifestyle in just as meaningful and authentic a manner as ‘Tibet proper’ and when traveling from China require no additional permits.
+Neighboring provinces reflect the Tibetan lifestyle in just as meaningful and authentic a manner and when traveling from China require no additional permits.

 Ganden Sumtseling Monastery, Shangri-La, Yunnan – Photo by Kevin Poh via Flickr

 China’s ‘Shangri-La’s’ offer authentic Tibetan culture, landscape, food, culture and heritage and you can visit them with just your China visa in hand.
 The better known Shangri-La and the first to adopt the name of James Hitlon’s revered Lost Horizon is located in Yunnan Province.
 Journey along the Songstam Circuit and explore the South-Eastern boundary of the Tibetan plateau.
 Here you can find a life of Buddha’s relics interred in white stupas, of yak-butter tea simmering on the stove, and of incense burning in golden-rooved temples.
 You can get in touch with true Tibetan culture and wander through the gilded pillars and incense-filled rooms of Songzanlin Monastery.